-- traffic congestion; - the frequency and severity of accidents in and near the tunnel; - the physical and structural conditions of the tunnel; and - the rerouting of hazardous materials (now prohibited in the tunnels) onto local roadways.
+- · traffic congestion; - the frequency and severity of accidents in and near the tunnel; - · the physical and structural conditions of the tunnel; and - the rerouting of hazardous materials (currently prohibited in the tunnels) onto local roadways.

 Five project needs were established in 1997, and several alternatives were developed based on those needs and the numerous environmental studies conducted in the following years.
-The project was placed on hold in 2001.
-After nine years, it was reinitiated in 2010.
+The project was then placed on hold in 2001.
+After nine years it was re-initiated in 2010.

-When the project resumed, the needs were reevaluated, alternatives were added and environmental studies were conducted and updated.
-Six alternatives are presently being evaluated.
-They include the Brown Cut Alternative, Brown Tunnel Alternative, Yellow Cut Alternative, and Yellow Tunnel Alternative located north of the existing tunnel and the Gray Cut Alternative and Gray Tunnel Alternative located south of the existing tunnel.
-Each alternative is being evaluated with regards to environmental impacts, engineering criteria, cost and public/agency input.
+When the project resumed, the project needs were re-evaluated, alternatives were added, and environmental studies were conducted and updated.
+Six alternatives were evaluated.
+They included the Brown Cut Alternative, Brown Tunnel Alternative, Yellow Cut Alternative, and Yellow Tunnel Alternative each located north of the existing tunnel and the Gray Cut Alternative and Gray Tunnel Alternative located south of the existing tunnel.
+Each alternative was evaluated with regards to environmental impact, engineering criteria, cost and public and agency input.
+The Gray Cut Alternative has been selected as the Project Preferred Alternative as it best balances the environmental, engineering, operational, cost, and safety considerations that are components of this Project.